 NB Here’s a link to a very similar Easter wreath.

 Why should you buy a cardigan?

 Cardigans have long been a staple in my closet for many reasons.
-First of all, they are incredibly versatile as a third piece in an outfit.
+First of all, they are incredibly versatile as the third piece in an outfit.
 They complete a look and they are very easy to pack.
 When I go out to lunch or dinner in warm weather, I frequently roll up a cotton cardigan and pop it in a tote in case I get cold from a weather change, shady table, or air conditioning.
-And speaking of packing, I always keep a black cashmere cardigan in my carry-on for air travel.
+Pro-Tip: And speaking of packing, I always keep a black cashmere cardigan in my carry-on for air travel.

 They come with buttons, snaps, and even zippers.
-Overall, I prefer the classic short knit ones typically made of cotton or cashmere.
+Pro-Tip: Overall, I prefer the classic short knit ones typically made of cotton or cashmere.
 I usually buy solid color ones in colors that I wear a lot such as hot pink, black, white, red, turquoise, etc. I prefer solid colors typically because they go with so many items.